nirmalakumarsahu/nirmalakumarsahu/articles/docker/docker.md

 **Step 1:** Install Docker compose if not installed

-- **For Amazon Linux:** Amazon Linux 2 now supports Compose v2, which is a plugin for Docker CLI
+- **For Amazon Linux:** Amazon Linux now supports Docker Compose v2, which is a plugin for Docker CLI

 ```shell
 # Create the CLI plugin directory